Peter Sarnak

 Peter Clive Sarnak (born 18 December 1953) is a South African and American mathematician.
 Sarnak has been a member of the permanent faculty of the School of Mathematics at the Institute for Advanced Study since 2007.
-He is also Eugene Higgins Professor of Mathematics at Princeton University since 2002, succeeding Sir Andrew Wiles, and is an editor of the Annals of Mathematics.
+He has also been Eugene Higgins Professor of Mathematics at Princeton University since 2002, succeeding Sir Andrew Wiles, and is an editor of the Annals of Mathematics.
 He is known for his work in analytic number theory.
 He was member of the Board of Adjudicators and for one period chairman of the selection committee for the Mathematics award, given under the auspices of the Shaw Prize.

 Education

 Sarnak is the grandson of one of Johannesburg's rabbis and lived in Israel for three years as a child.
 He graduated from the University of the Witwatersrand (BSc 1975, BSc(Hons) 1976) and Stanford University (PhD 1980), under the direction of Paul Cohen.
 Sarnak's work (with A. Lubotzky and R. Phillips) applied results in number theory to Ramanujan graphs, with connections to combinatorics and computer science.